Flip chip: Flip chip

 Processing a flip chip is similar to conventional IC fabrication, with a few additional steps.
 Near the end of the manufacturing process, the attachment pads are metalized to make them more receptive to solder.
 This typically consists of several treatments.
 A small dot of solder is then deposited on each metalized pad.
 The chips are then cut out of the wafer as normal.

-To attach the flip chip into a circuit, the chip is inverted to bring the solder dots down onto connectors on the underlying electronics or circuit board.
+To attach the flip chip into a circuit, the chip is inverted to bring the solder dots down onto connectors or pads on the underlying electronics or circuit board or substrate.
 The solder is then re-melted to produce an electrical connection, typically using a thermosonic bonding or alternatively reflow solder process.

 This also leaves a small space between the chip's circuitry and the underlying mounting.
 In many cases an electrically-insulating adhesive is then "underfilled" to provide a stronger mechanical connection, provide a heat bridge, and to ensure the solder joints are not stressed due to differential heating of the chip and the rest of the system.

 The underfill distributes the thermal expansion mismatch between the chip and the board, preventing stress concentration in the solder joints which would lead to premature failure.

+Solder balls can be mounted on the chips by separately making the balls and then attaching them to the chips by using a vacuum pick up device to pick up the balls and then placing them into a chip with flux applied on contact pads for the balls, or by wafer bumping which consists of electroplating in which seed metals are first deposited onto a wafer with the chips to be bumped.
+This allows the solder to adhere to the contact pads of the chips during the electroplating process.
+The seed metals are alloys and are deposited by sputtering onto the wafer with the chips to be bumped.
+A photoresist mask is used to only deposit the seed metal on top of the contact pads of the chips.
+The wafer then undergoes electroplating, and the photoresist layer is removed or stripped.
+Then the solder on the chips undergoes solder reflow to form the bumps into their final shape.
+Solder balls are often 75 to 500 microns in diameter.